SWillis31/Capstone/README.md

 ## Basic Setup
 - Move these files to your ../wamp64/www/Capstone folder

+## Database Setup
+- Start myPHPadmin (Should automatically do next step)
-- Go to localhost/phpmyadmin to import the .sql file
+- Go to localhost/phpmyadmin using Chrome/Internet Explorer
+- Make a database named "Capstone_test" with utf8_general_ci
+- Import .sql from ../wamp64/www/Capstone

+## View Website
-- Go to localhost/Capstone to view the website
+- Go to localhost/Capstone to view the website (using Chrome)